 This process needs an adequate architecture to support it.
 Its design depends on several factors:

-The number and nature of the live systems,
+The number and nature of the data sources,

 The technical resources available to the publisher, like storage and processing capabilities.
-This includes the availability of technical personnel to maintain systems and modules.
+This includes the availability of technical personnel to maintain new and updated systems.

 Other considerations that affect the design are: